-Note the weak mode of convergence of $\rho^\eps$ in Theorem~\ref{th:AD}.
+\begin{remark}[Weak convergence] Let us make some comments on the weak mode of convergence of $\rho^\eps$ in Theorem~\ref{th:AD}.
 It is weak in the probabilistic sense (convergence in law).
-This is inherent to the limit theorems (like the Donsker theorem) which lay the bases of diffusion-approximation results.
+This is inherent to the limit theorems (like the Donsker theorem) which lay the foundation of diffusion-approximation results.
 The convergence is weak with respect to the space-variable also.
 We obtain below a bound in $G_3$ on $f^\eps$ thus by interpolation a better convergence than convergence in $C([0,T];H^{-1}(\T^N))$ holds.
 But this is still in a space with negative regularity with respect to $x$.
 We intend to improve this point, and to consider non-linear equations in a similar regime, in a future work.
-Nevertheless, note that, in the very special case where $\bar E$ is independent on the space variable, strong convergence can be established.
+Nevertheless, note that, in the very special case where $\bar E$ is independent of the space variable, strong convergence can be established.
 Indeed, the spatial derivatives of $f^\eps$ then satisfy the same equation as $f^\eps$.
 Bounds in $L^1$ on the derivatives of $f^\eps$ can be obtained in this way, by using the estimate~\eqref{sol:fLB}.